Nanumiric123/KANBAN_MASTER/README.md

 System that is current running on is MSSQL Server 2021 MVC that the system being developed on is ASPNET MVC 5.

-This system has 2 table which inclused the KANBAN MASTER and the SUPERMARKET ADDRESS
+This system has 3 table which inclused the KANBAN MASTER, SUPERMARKET LINE CAPACITY and the SUPERMARKET ADDRESS

 which is created via :